aaronsabellek/TravelSketcher_Web-App/README.md

 # TravelSketcher - Web Application

-This is a full-stack web application that allows users to create and manage travel destinations and their associated activities.
-Users can register, log in, and add and edit their own travel destinations and activities.
+This is a full-stack web application that allows users to create and manage travel destinations and associated activities.
+Users can register, log in, and then add and edit their own travel destinations and activities.
 Additionally, they can edit their profile and delete it if needed.

 ## Technologies